webmachinelearning/prompt-api/README.md

 The `responseJSONSchema` option for `prompt()` and `promptStreaming()` can also accept a JSON schema directly as a JavaScript object.
 This is particularly useful for cases where the schema is not reused for other prompts.

-While processing the JSON schema, in cases where the user agent detects unsupported schema or detects output not compliant with the schema an `"AbortError"` `DOMException`, will be raised with appropriate error message.
-API does not guarantee conformance of the output to specified schema, if required developers should validate the response against the schema to ensure full conformity, as some aspects of the JSON schema may not be enforced.
+While processing the JSON schema, in cases where the user agent detects unsupported schema a `"NotSupportedError"` `DOMException`, will be raised with appropriate error message.
+The result value returned is a string, that can be parsed with JSON.parse().
+If the user agent detects the prompt response as not being complaint with the schema an `"AbortError"` `DOMException` will be raised.

 ### Configuration of per-session parameters